Fandi63/hashcrack/README.md

 # hashcrack
-A simple hash cracker for Windows
+A simple command line util used for hash cracking.

+# Available platforms:
+- Windows